J. J. Taylor

-Joseph Justyn Taylor (born January 4, 1998) is an American professional football running back, and return specialist.
+Joseph Justyn Taylor (born January 4, 1998) is an American former professional football running back, and return specialist.
 He played college football for the Arizona Wildcats.
 Taylor is also a professional Rocket League esports player of Team Oxygen.

 Early life

 Taylor graduated in 2016 from Centennial High School in Corona, California.
-After converting from Defensive back to Running back, he was named Mr. Football as state's top offensive player by CalHiSports.com.
+After converting from defensive back to running back, he was named Mr. Football as state's top offensive player by CalHiSports.com.
 Also he was named All-Inland First-team.
 He was recognized as a Blue-Grey All-American.
 He gained 2,290 yards and 44 touchdowns as a senior.
 He earned a three-star recruit by Scout.com, Rivals.com and 247 Sports.
 Taylor had offers from Washington State, Nevada, Ohio, Montana State, Sacramento State and Weber State from the Big Sky Conference as well.
 Taylor committed to Arizona in 2015.

 College career

 2016 season

 He played in four games with one career start before going down with an injury as a true freshman.
 Taylor rushed for 261 yards and two touchdowns on 38 carries, even though he barely played in Arizona's first game of the season against BYU.
 The best proof came in a two-game stretch where Taylor rushed for a combined 267 yards on 37 carries with two touchdowns, particularly in Arizona's dominant win over Hawaii in Week 3.
 Taylor was poised for a breakout freshman season before the injury in Pac-12 opener, which occurred during the Wildcats’ fourth game against Washington.
 He still totaled 97 yards on 19 carries with a touchdown.